ciaranjudge/reading-and-writing/README.md

 * It's much better to acknowledge the size of the task rather than to pretend that there's just this once-off 'learn the alphabet' job but then an uncharted ocean of 'English spelling is weird'!
   * :nerd_face: **Build up different ways to spell sounds on walls of classroom over the course of a school year - grouped by IPA symbol.
 What patterns are there in how different spellings are used to correspond to various sounds?**

-And!
+Yes!
 There are patterns to the weirdness.
 * There are different spelling patterns for words that come from Old English/Old Norse, from French, from Latin and Greek, and from other recent borrowings.
 * Being able to recognise these patterns is incredibly useful.
 * It goes along with learning about the history of words (etymology)